NVIDIA-Merlin/HugeCTR/docs/python_interface.md

                                   slot_size_array = [278899, 355877, 203750, 18573, 14082, 7020, 18966, 4, 6382, 1246, 49, 185920, 71354, 67346, 11, 2166, 7340, 60, 4, 934, 15, 204208, 141572, 199066, 60940, 9115, 72, 34])
 ```

-Similar to the Raw dataset format, you must preprocess your own dataset to generate the continuous keys for each slot, and specify the list of the slot sizes with the `slot_size_array` option.
-Therefore, in the configuration snippet noted above, we assume that slot 0 has the continuous keyset `{0, 1, 2 ...
-220817329}` and slot 1 has its keyset on a different space `{0, 1, 2 ...
-126535807}`.
+We provide an option to add offset for each slot by specifying `slot_size_array`. `slot_size_array` is an array whose length is equal to the number of slots.
+To avoid duplicate keys after adding offset, we need to ensure that the key range of the i-th slot is between 0 and slot_size_array[i].
+We will do the offset in this way: for i-th slot key, we add it with offset slot_size_array[0] + slot_size_array[1] + ... + slot_size_array[i - 1].
+In the configuration snippet noted above, for the 0th slot, offset 0 will be added.
+For the 1st slot, offset 278899 will be added.
+And for the third slot, offset 634776 will be added.

 ### **OptParamsPy** ###
 #### **CreateOptimizer method**